hhw67865/ImBoredProject/README.md

 __Date:__ October 26, 2022

 ## Requirements
 Category information can be found in the db.json file.
 If needed, replace URI with local URI.
+Remember to turn on the server with the following terminal command ```json-server --watch db.json```.

 ## Project Requirements
 -   Your app must be a HTML/CSS/JS frontend that accesses data from a public API or from a db.json file using json-server.
 Your API or db.json should return a collection of at least 5 objects with each object having at least 3 attributes.
 All interactions between the client and the API should be handled asynchronously and use JSON as the communication format.
 Try to avoid using an API that requires a key.
 APIs that are free and require no authorization will be easiest to use.
 For ideas, see this list of no-auth APIsLinks to an external site..
 If you would like to use an API that requires a key, please consult with your instructor on how to protect that key.
 NEVER push your API key to github!